fxamacker/cbor/README.md

 When decoding well-formed CBOR arrays and maps, decoder saves the first error it encounters and continues with the next item.
 Options to handle this differently may be added in the future.

+__Duplicate Map Key Options__

+This library provides options for fast detection and rejection of duplicate map keys based on applying a Go-specific data model to CBOR's extended generic data model in order to determine duplicate vs distinct map keys.
+Detection relies on whether the CBOR map key would be a duplicate "key" when decoded and applied to the user-provided Go map or struct.

+`DupMapKeyQuiet` turns off detection of duplicate map keys.
+It tries to use a "keep fastest" method by choosing either "keep first" or "keep last" depending on the Go data type.

+`DupMapKeyEnforcedAPF` enforces detection and rejection of duplidate map keys.
+Decoding stops immediately and returns `DupMapKeyError` when the first duplicate key is detected.
+The error includes the duplicate map key and the index number.

+APF suffix means "Allow Partial Fill" so the destination map or struct can contain some decoded values at the time of error.
+It is the caller's responsibility to respond to the `DupMapKeyError` by discarding the partially filled result if that's required by their protocol.

 ## Limitations
-:tada: CBOR tags (type 6) is implemented and will be in the next release ([milestone v2.1](https://github.com/fxamacker/cbor/milestone/11)).
+🎉 CBOR tags feature was pushed to master branch and will officially be released in v2.1.
-:tada: Options for duplicate map keys will be in the next release ([milestone v2.1](https://github.com/fxamacker/cbor/milestone/11)).
+🎉 Duplicate map key option was pushed to master branch and will officially be released in v2.1.

 Known limitations:

-* Currently, CBOR tag numbers are ignored.
-Decoder simply decodes tag content.
-(Coming soon in v2.1)
-* Currently, duplicate map keys are not checked during decoding.
-(Coming soon in v2.1)
-* Nested levels for CBOR arrays, maps, and tags are limited to 32 to quickly reject potentially malicious data.
-This limit will be reconsidered upon request.
+* Nested levels for CBOR arrays, maps, and tags are intentionally limited to 32 to quickly reject potentially malicious data.
+This limit may be turned into a user-configurable setting in a future release.
 * CBOR negative int (type 1) that cannot fit into Go's int64 are not supported, such as RFC 7049 example -18446744073709551616.
 Decoding these values returns `cbor.UnmarshalTypeError` like Go's `encoding/json`.
+However, this may be resolved in a future release by adding support for `big.Int`.
+Until then, users can either use custom decoding allowed by the API or use user-defined CBOR tags to handle these values.
 * CBOR `Undefined` (0xf7) value decodes to Go's `nil` value.
 CBOR `Null` (0xf6) more closely matches Go's `nil`.

-Like Go's `encoding/json`, data validation checks the entire message to prevent partially filled (corrupted) data.
-This library also prevents crashes and resource exhaustion attacks from malicious CBOR data.
-Use Go's `io.LimitReader` when decoding very large data to limit size.
+* Decoding CBOR map into Go struct has more limitations on key's type than decoding into Go map.
+This is because map keys need to identify Go struct fields (UTF-8 string and also integer when using "keyasint" struct tag).
+* CBOR map keys with data types not supported by Go for map keys are ignored and the key/value pair is discarded and an error is returned after continuing to decode remaining items.
+* When using io.Reader interface to read very large or indefinite length CBOR data, Go's `io.LimitReader` should be used to limit size.
+This library doesn't set a limit because `io.LimitReader` to makes it easy for the caller.

 ## API
-In v2, many function signatures are identical to encoding/json, including:
+In v2.0+, many function signatures are identical to Go's encoding/json, such as:
-`Marshal`, `Unmarshal`, `NewEncoder`, `NewDecoder`, `encoder.Encode`, `decoder.Decode`.
+`Marshal`, `Unmarshal`, `NewEncoder`, `NewDecoder`, `encoder.Encode`, and `decoder.Decode`.

+Also, interfaces identical or comparable to Go's encoding, encoding/json, or encoding/gob include:
+`Marshaler`, `UnMarshaler`, `BinaryMarshaler`, and `BinaryUnmarshaler`.

+Like `encoding/json`, `RawMessage` can be used to delay CBOR decoding or precompute CBOR encoding.

-"Mode" in this API means definite way of encoding or decoding.
+"Mode" in this API means definite way of encoding or decoding -- it links the standard API to CBOR options and CBOR tags.

 EncMode and DecMode are interfaces created from EncOptions or DecOptions structs.
 For example, `em := cbor.EncOptions{...}.EncMode()` or `em := cbor.CanonicalEncOptions().EncMode()`.